 During 1978 and 79, Helen Arfaii participated in demonstrations against the Shah’s dictatorship and had an active role in helping and treating the wounded.
 She was a volunteer medic who would personally purchase everything she needed to help those injured.

 After the Shah’s overthrow, being a supporter of the Mojahedin and loving to work with the poor and needy she started working with “Khazaneh Association,” a center for Mojahedin supporters in southern Tehran where she did her best to inform the people about the reactionary policies of the ruling clerics.

-In April 21, 1981, Helen Arfaii took part in the 150,000-strong demonstration staged by the Association of Mothers supporting the Mojahedin (PMOI/MEK), condemning the murder of two teenage girls at the hands of Hezbollah thugs.
+On April 27, 1981, Helen Arfaii took part in the 150,000-strong demonstration staged by the Association of Mothers supporting the Mojahedin (PMOI/MEK), condemning the murder of two teenage girls at the hands of Hezbollah thugs.
 She was arrested and transferred to Eshratabad Prison where after a week of torture she managed to prove her innocence and get released.

 Following the peaceful demonstration on June 20, 1981 and the mass arrests of the Mojahedin supporters many of whom were her friends, she stepped up her activities and was subsequently arrested for the second time on October 23, 1981.

 This time around, the situation was much direr as the regime was executing hundreds of young people every day and this had turned the prison scene into a battle field.

 As soon as Helen Arfaii was arrested and before she was moved to the main prison compound, she was subjected to the most severe tortures for three consecutive days trying to extract all the information and the names of her friends and colleagues from her.